2019-2020 Hempfield Club/Activity List

 National Art Honor Society

-Advisors: Mrs. Edwards, Art Department
+Advisors: Mr. Clarke & Mrs. Gallagher, Art Department

 The National Art Honor Society is for any student in grades 10, 11 and 12 who has completed 1.5 credits in the art department and has maintained at least a 90% average in those classes.
 Yearly dues, service hours, and several meetings are requirements.
 Seniors may be eligible for honor cord distinction at graduation.
 This service-oriented club is sponsored by the National Art Education Association.
 Students involved in the club may create artwork to sell, organize events, and share their creative talents to raise funds for charities that focus on the arts.
 Information will be available after the first marking period.